xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 The SERDES between Ramon and J2 are around 53 Gbps each (between the v2 Fabric cards and the 400G line cards).
 Since they are backward compatible with former line card generations, they are still able to use 25Gbps SERDES between Ramon and Jericho/Jericho+ ASICs too.

 The Jericho2 uses a High Bandwidth Memory (HBM) instead of a GDDR5.
 We have double the amount of packet buffers (8GB) and double the speed to access it (1.8Tbps).
-The benefits of this HBM is also it does not consume "links" to connect to the NPU, offering more to the interfaces and fabric.
+One of the benefits of this HBM is it does not consume "links" to connect to the NPU, offering more to the interfaces and fabric.
 Keep in mind that this HBM is only used to store packets in case of congestion (micro-burst or longer-term link saturation).
 Most of the time, the packets will transit only through the on-chip buffer (OCB) which is now twice the size of former generation (32MB) and they will not be stored in the HBM.
 You can check the studies done on J+ on this topic in other xrdocs.io articles:
 [https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-2-verifying-buffering/](https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-2-verifying-buffering/)